pmacau/nova/doc/test-plan.md

   - Move down: press "s" or down-arrow
   - Move left: press "a" or left-arrow
   - Move right: press "d" or right-arrow
+  - Dash: press "space" to dash in the current direction
 - Combat:
   - Aim with the mouse
   - Shoot projectiles at the enemy with left-mouse click
+  - Melee: press "v" to issue a melee attack
 - Gameplay:
   - When near the ship, press "f" to toggle the ship UI
   - Left click items in the inventory to consume them